Rotary Centennial Park

-Rotary Centennial Park is home to Perry’s beautiful nature trail network along Big Indian Creek.
+Rotary Centennial Park, located at 650 General Courtney Hodges Boulevard, is a serene green space that serves as a gateway to Perry’s scenic nature trail network along Big Indian Creek.

 “Woodland Family” | Houston Arts Alliance